erf/csv_localizations/README.md

 We use `\n` as the default **eol** (end-of-line) char, but you can set this via `CsvLocalizations.instance.eol`.

-Check if the translation file is loaded using `CsvLocalizations.instance.loaded`.
-Only necessary if called before initializing the global localizationDelegates.

 ### MaterialApp

 Add `CsvLocalizationsDelegate` to `MaterialApp` and set `supportedLocales` using